The Gaudete Singers are a small group of about 20 - 30 singers. We perform a range of different styles, from Palestrina to Arvo Pärt.

 Please like and share our facebook page.
 We also have a soundcloud page where you can hear extracts from our previous concerts.

 Tickets: €20 available on the door, conc. €15, students €5 with ID, all including a glass of wine/soft drink afterwards.

-We hope to see you on 9th June and please join us for a glass of wine after the concert (included in the ticket price).
+We hope to see you on 10th November and please join us for a glass of wine after the concert (included in the ticket price).